-Credits: 4 (3 lecture, 1 skills lab)
+Credits: 4 (3 lecture, 1 skills lab) Term: (S, F based on sufficient demand)

 This course is a continuation of EMT-Intermediate II and is designed to emphasize the new information in the I-99 curriculum.
 This course will refine the knowledge and skills of Intermediate I and II in addition to providing the student with additional advanced life support skills.
 Course topics will include pharmacology, medication administration, cardiology and cardiac monitoring, Advanced Cardiac Life Support, advanced patient assessment, further advanced airway management, IV therapy and shock management.